-I have seen the mess that comes from war.
-I have seen the mess that comes from magic, too.
+I have seen the tragedy that comes from war.
+I have seen the tragedy that comes from magic, too.
 But I have never seen anything quite so catastrophic as the remains of Giolano dall’Elbion after he’d tried to transport himself across the field with his ill-applied theory.

 Perhaps he’d grown fed up with the apprentices’ teasing.
 Perhaps the arrogance of studied men had gone to his head.
 Urahil knows what he was thinking.
 Considering how it all ended, I daresay it wasn’t much at all.

 He recited some sort of incantation.
 It sounded nothing like our magic, and it wasn’t in Common tongue, either.
 Then he disappeared.
 No flash of light, no peal of thunder.
 Just— gone.